kanajakala/cacos/readme.md

 you can customize the build process by running specific steps:
 * `zig build compile` generate an elf executable of the kernel
+* `zig build compile-apps` creates executables for the kernel apps
 * `zig build setup` dowloads and build mkbootimg, bootboots utility program to generate bootable images
 * `zig build gen` create a bootable image using mkbootimg
 * `zig build run` run the previous steps and run the image in qemu